 You create a master task card for each phase of your PIP.
 The master task card records are collectively known as your PIP group and share a PIP group name.
 The PIP sequence number identifies the order in which the master task card records are completed.
 For each master task card record, you specify the frequency at which the inspection occurs, such as every 50 flight hours.
-After you create a master task card record, you create a master task card record, the tasks that are created during the phase of the PIP.
+After you create a master task card record, you can specify a job card to define the tasks that are created during the phase of the PIP.